Luxurious self-catering cottage in a peaceful rural location, showcasing impeccable design and craftsmanship (sleeps 6-8)”

 The cottage's light-filled kitchen-diner comes with David Mellor cutlery and glassware, plus every pot, pan and utensil you could need.
 A Dualit toaster and Ruark DAB radio nestle on the oak counter; the old chimney breast holds an enormous Rangemaster.
 Outside, a west-facing dining terrace and brick BBQ catch the last of the afternoon sun.

 You can request a fresh fish delivery from Tisbury Fishmongers.
 For good measure, add a wine delivery from The Beckford Bottle Shop.
-If you're celebrating a special occasion, Amanda can also recommend a local caterer (prior arrangement is essential).
+If you're celebrating a special occasion, the owner can also recommend a local caterer (prior arrangement is essential).
 The cottage also has an honesty fridge filled with homemade chicken pies.

 For additional supplies, Semley has a simple village shop, while nearby Shaftesbury and Tisbury have independent delis and supermarkets.
 The area has plenty of tempting gastropubs and restaurants, too – we love Pythouse Kitchen Garden (a mile along the lane), The Beckford Arms, The Forresters and The Riverbarn.
 Some are walkable during the day, but you'll want to drive or get a taxi at night.

 - Meal delivery service